Biden approval near record low amid economic frustration: poll - NewsBreak

 The approval is a four-point drop from November when ABC News and the Post found that Biden had a 41 percent approval rating among adults in the U.S.

-Inflation in the U.S. has been elevated since the middle of last year, when the economy began rebounding from the COVID-19 slump, driving prices up.Russia invasion of Ukraine could play unusual role in midterms
+Inflation in the U.S. has been elevated since the middle of last year, when the economy began rebounding from the COVID-19 slump, driving prices up.War in Ukraine: What to know as Putin escalates tensions

 Thirty-seven percent of American adults polled said they approve of the way Biden is handling the economy, compared to 58 percent who said they disapprove.
 Five percent said they had no opinion.